The Philosophy Statement

 - aesthetic and artistic values

-- understanding of the ethical and social requirements of responsible citizenship
+- understanding of the ethical and social requirements of responsible participation in society

 Such endeavors are a lifelong undertaking.
 The General Education component of the associate's degree programs represents a major part of the College’s commitment to that process.